 What to Do If You Are Not Happy With Your Engagement Rate

 The answer is simple yet hard to act on manually.
-You need to go to your follower's page on the Instagram app and start removing mass followers (let's say those that follow more than 1000-1500 accounts), fake accounts, e.g., accounts with no posts/profile pictures, etc. The problem?
+You need to go to your follower's page on the Instagram app and remove mass followers (let's say those that follow more than 1000-1500 accounts), fake accounts, e.g., accounts with no posts/profile pictures, etc. The problem?
 I have not found any tools that can perform the tracking of those accounts and remove them automatically.
-While apps can do mass unfollows on Android, these apps cannot complete the detection.
+While apps can do mass unfollows on Android, these apps cannot complete the detection.?

 I think the situation is different on iOS, and there might be one or two apps that can do this automatically.
 But basically, you need to do this manually, which is precisely what I'm doing these days.
-If you have bought a large number of fake followers, you'd better start now.
+If you have bought many fake followers, you'd better start now.
 Or wait until Instagram detects them and deactivates their accounts.

 Is Instagram engagement rate all that matters?